cedricfrancoys/betterfinance-doc/user-manual.md

 ## Highlights
 Highlights are the items that are used by the slider at the top of the content part of the **Home page**.
+Each highlight item consists of the following fields:

 * Featured Image: should always be present and have a ratio of 3:2 (e.g. 500 x 333);
 * Title: should be short enought to fit on 2 lines (approx. max 35 chars.);